 CTD is normally taken at each trawl station.
 To avoid damage on the equipment, the CTD is not lowered further than 10 m above the bottom.
-In 2017, CTD was taken on all regular trawl stations (Fig. 3).
+In 2018, there were problems with the CTD configuration during the survey and there are therefore no CTD-data from the last 32 trawl stations (Fig. 3).